Clinical-Genomics/BALSAMIC/docs/balsamic_methods.rst

 UMI Data Analysis
 =============================

-BALSAMIC :superscript:`1` (**version** = 8.2.8) was used to analyze each of the FASTQ files.
+BALSAMIC :superscript:`1` (**version** = 8.2.8) was used to analyze the data from raw FASTQ files.
-In summary, we first quality controlled FASTQ files using FastQC v0.11.9 :superscript:`2`.
+We first quality controlled FASTQ files using FastQC v0.11.9 :superscript:`2`.
 Adapter sequences and low-quality bases were trimmed using fastp v0.20.1 :superscript:`3`.
-UMI tag extraction and consensus generation was performed using Sentieon tools v202010.02 :superscript:`15`.
+UMI tag extraction and consensus generation were performed using Sentieon tools v202010.02 :superscript:`15`.
 The alignment of UMI extracted and consensus called reads to the human reference genome (hg19) was done by bwa-mem and samtools using Sentieon utils.
 Consensus reads were filtered based on the number of minimum reads supporting each UMI tag group.
 We applied a criteria filter of minimum reads `3,1,1`.
-It means that at least three UMI tag groups should be ideally considered from both DNA strands, where a minimum of at least one UMI tag group should exist in each of the single-stranded consensus reads.
+It means that at least three UMI tag groups should be ideally considered from both DNA strands, where a minimum of at least one UMI tag group should exist in each single-stranded consensus read.
 The filtered consensus reads were quality controlled using Picard CollectHsMetrics v2.25.0 :superscript:`5`.
 Results of the quality controlled steps were summarized by MultiQC v1.11 :superscript:`6`.
 For each sample, somatic mutations were called using Sentieon TNscope :superscript:`16`, with non-default parameters for passing the final list of variants
 (--min_tumor_allele_frac 0.0005, --filter_t_alt_frac 0.0005, --min_init_tumor_lod 0.5, min_tumor_lod 4, --max_error_per_read 5  --pcr_indel_model NONE, GNOMADAF_popmax <= 0.001).
 All variants were finally annotated using Ensembl VEP v100.2 :superscript:`7`.
 We used vcfanno v0.3.3 :superscript:`8` to annotate variants for their population allele frequency from gnomAD v2.1.1 :superscript:`18`.
-For exact parameters used for each of the software, please refer to  https://github.com/Clinical-Genomics/BALSAMIC.
+For exact parameters used for each software, please refer to  https://github.com/Clinical-Genomics/BALSAMIC.
 We used three commercially available products from SeraCare [Material numbers: 0710-067110 :superscript:`19`, 0710-067211 :superscript:`20`, 0710-067312 :superscript:`21`] for validating the efficiency of the UMI workflow in identifying 14 mutation sites at known allelic frequencies.